rakeshravi796/git-assignment-3/readme.md

 <h2> Resolving conflict </h2>

 Kept the styling from the main branch and also adding the content from feature/add-content.
 This Keeps the essential parts from both the branches.
+Doing this ensures that there won't be a merge conflict.

 ![alt text](image-2.png)